TahaJumaah/AmeersBrokenPromises/README.md

-# LandingPage
+# Broken Promises
-This is a landing page, created for training purppses.
+This is a reminder, that even though friends break promises, we love them nonetheless.